Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 ### Test the new model

-Once the new speech model is built, the pipeline tests the new model's accuracy using [audio + human-labeled transcripts](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) which are in `testing/audio-and-trans.zip` in this repo.
+Once the new speech model is built, the workflow tests the new model's accuracy using [audio + human-labeled transcripts](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) which are in `testing/audio-and-trans.zip` in this repo.
 Models attempt to recognize the .wav files from the `audio` folder in this zip archive, and the recognition is compared to its corresponding text in the `trans.txt` file from the same zip archive.

 The test creates a test summary and a test results file.
 The test summary contains the [Word Error Rate](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER) for that test, which is an industry-standard metric to measure recognition accuracy.
 It is the sum of substitutions, deletions, and insertions divided by the number of words in a sentence.
 Essentially it's a measure of how many words were recognized incorrectly.
 In future runs, it matters that the WER improves and gets lower over time, but this initial run will simply set a baseline WER for future runs.

-The pipeline stores the test summary and test results in an Azure Storage container called `test-results`.
-The pipeline also creates an Azure Storage container called `configuration` in which it stores a single file, `benchmark-test.txt`, which contains the name of the test summary file from the initial model.
-On future runs of this pipeline, when a new speech model is tested that improves the Word Error Rate, the pipeline updates this file to point at the test summary file for the new model, thus establishing a new improved baseline for future runs.
+The workflow stores the test summary and test results in an Azure Storage container called `test-results`.
+The workflow also creates an Azure Storage container called `configuration` in which it stores a single file, `benchmark-test.txt`, which contains the name of the test summary file from the initial model.
+On future runs of this workflow, when a new speech model is tested that improves the Word Error Rate, the workflow updates this file to point at the test summary file for the new model, thus establishing a new improved baseline for future runs.

-After the pipeline has completed, visit the [Azure Portal](https://ms.portal.azure.com/#home) and navigate to your Azure Storage Account to view these additions.
+After the workflow has completed, visit the [Azure Portal](https://ms.portal.azure.com/#home) and navigate to your Azure Storage Account to view these additions.

 ### Release an endpoint

-Finally, the pipeline creates a [Custom Speech endpoint](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-deploy-model) for this initial model, and a GitHub Release is created that contains a JSON file with data about this endpoint and a copy of the repository contents at the time the release was created.
+Finally, the workflow creates a [Custom Speech endpoint](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-deploy-model) for this initial model, and a GitHub Release is created that contains a JSON file with data about this endpoint and a copy of the repository contents at the time the release was created.

-Each time the pipeline runs and the Word Error rate improves, a new endpoint is released and the repository is tagged with a new version.
+Each time the workflow runs and the Word Error rate improves, a new endpoint is released and the repository is tagged with a new version.
 To find the best-performing Custom Speech endpoint, navigate to the **Code** tab in the repository, then click the **Releases** sub-tab.
 At the top of the releases page will be a release with an icon next to it that says **Latest release**, the commit hash the model was built from, and the Custom Speech model's version:

 ![Latest Release](../images/LatestRelease.png)